-7.4 Executive KMP Variable Incentive Group, divisional and individual weightings
+7.4 Executive KMP Variable Incentive group, divisional and individual weightings

 Individual Variable Incentive awards are determined through an assessment of performance against the group balanced scorecard, divisional performance against agreed priorities and individual performance, which includes an assessment of behavioural expectations for all Executive KMP.
 Executive KMP must also meet risk and compliance requirements to be eligible to receive a Variable Incentive payment.
-The relative weights of Company and divisional performance reflect our primary focus on delivering strong group outcomes for our shareholders.
+The relative weights of Company and Divisional performance and 30% individual performance.

-- CEO outcomes are weighted 70% Perpetual Group performance and 30% individual performance. - Executive KMP supporting enterprise functions have a weighting of 60% Perpetual Group performance and 40% divisional and individual performance. - Commencing FY23, Executive KMP with responsibility for the P&L of each respective division have a weighting of 40% Perpetual Group performance and 60% division and individual performance.
-This change recognises the increasing size/scale of the Group and aims to provide greater focus on delivery against agreed divisional financial and non-financial goals.
+CEO outcomes are weighted 70% Perpetual group performance and 30% individual performance.
+Executive KMP supporting enterprise functions have a weighting of 60% Perpetual group performance and 40% divisional and individual performance.
+Commencing FY23, Executive KMP with responsibility for the P&L of each respective division have a weighting of 40% Perpetual group performance and 60% division and individual performance.
+This change recognises the increasing size/ scale of the group and aims to provide greater focus on delivery against agreed divisional financial and non-financial goals.